Hero launches flagship dealership in Dubai. Here’s what makes it special

 Hero entered the region back in 2018 along with its partner Afriventures FZE who is the exclusive distributor for Hero bikes in this market.
 The company added that it is also planning to further expand its operations in the Gulf countries.

-(Also Read: Hero MotoCorp launches Pleasure+ XTec with Bluetooth connectivity.
-Check price)

-The Delhi-based two-wheeler maker caters to its customers in this region via a network of over 10 touchpoints including six dealerships and service centers and four spare part outlets across five countries in the region.
-The company sells a range of bikes and scooters in this region which includes the Ignitor 125, Hunk 150, ECO 150 cargo and ECO 150.
+The Delhi-based two-wheeler makes caters to its customers in this region via a network of over 10 touchpoints including six dealerships and service centers and four spare part outlets across five countries in the region, including the United Arab Emirates, Bahrain, Kuwait, Qatar and Kingdom of Saudi Arabia.
+The company sells a range of bikes and scooter in this region which includes the Ignitor 125, Hunk 150, ECO 150 cargo and ECO 150.
 In addition to that, the company is also gearing up for the introduction of other bikes such as Xpulse 200, and Hunk 160R in the market.